robP22/DragonVsHunter/README.md

 - allow the user to navigate the x axis
 ---
 **Secondary Focus**
--Gap Analysis
+- Gap Analysis
--Application Hardening
+- Application Hardening
--Performance optimization
+- Performance optimization
 ---
 *Currently not accepting contributions*